fakufaku/pyramic-dataset/README.md

 loudspeakers and microphones locations was improved upon using a blind calibration method as described [later](calibration).

+### Author and License

+This dataset was collected and curated by Robin Scheibler with the help of a few [people](acknowledgement).
+The code is under MIT License while the data itself is CC-BY 4.0.

 ### Dataset

 The dataset available on Zenodo is split in two records due to its size: